-(2) As of July 31, 2009, we had repaid all amounts outstanding under our credit facility.
-As of September 16, 2009, we terminated our credit facility with Bank of Montreal and received a non-binding commitment letter agreement with Wachovia Bank, N.A., for a three-year credit facility in an amount of \$50 million with an accordion feature, which will allow for potential future expansion of the facility up to \$100 million and will bear interest at LIBOR plus 4.00% per annum.
-See "Prospectus Summary - Recent Developments" for a more detailed discussion of the non-binding commitment letter.
+On November 16, 2009, we entered into a three-year credit facility with Wachovia in the amount of \$50 million with an accordion feature, which will allow for potential future expansion of the facility up to \$100 million, and will bear interest at a rate of LIBOR plus 4% per annum.
+See "- Borrowings" for a more detailed discussion of the credit facility.